 "DEER-PROOF" YOUR LANDSCAPE: Avoid using plants that deer prefer to eat; if your landscaping attract deer, mountain lions may be close by.
-The California Department of Fish and Game has a brochure entitled "Gardening To Discourage Deer Damage" available at most Department offices.
+The California Department of Fish and Wildlife has a brochure entitled "A Gardener's Guide to Preventing Deer Damage" available at most Department offices.

 LANDSCAPE FOR SAFETY: Remove dense and/or low-lying vegetation that would provide good hiding places for mountain lions, especially around children's play areas, make if difficult for mountain lions to approach your yard unseen.

 INSTALL OUTDOOR LIGHTING: Keep the perimeter of your house well lit at night - especially along walkways - to keep lions visible.

 KEEP PETS SECURE: Roaming pets are easy prey for hungry mountain lions.
 Either bring pets inside or keep them in a kennel with a secure top.
 Don't feed pets outside; this can attract other mountain lion prey.

 KEEP LIVESTOCK SECURE: Where practical, place livestock in enclosed sheds and barns at night, and be sure to secure all outbuildings.

 KEEP CHILDREN SAFE: Keep a close watch on children whenever they play outdoors.
 Make sure children are inside between disk and dawn.
 Teach children what to do if they encounter a lion.